When someone clicks your ad, like on the blue headline or phone number of a text ad, Google Ads counts that as a click.

 - A click is counted even if the person doesn't reach your website, maybe because it's temporarily unavailable.
 As a result, you might see a difference between the number of clicks on your ad and the number of visits to your website.
+For YouTube on TV screens, clicks reported are for actions taken on the TV call-to-action button (CTA), not for actions taken on follow-up notifications.

 - Clicks can help you understand how well your ad is appealing to people who see it.
 Relevant, highly-targeted ads are more likely to receive clicks.